lunagcezar/lunagcezar.github.io/index.md

 #### Ruby on Rails Developer (May 2021 -- April 2022)

-Development contribution to the internal company system using Ruby on Rails and Bootstrap.
+Participation, as an autonomous worker, of the development of a sports betting and betting house management system using Ruby on Rails and Bootstrap.

 ### VibEye

 #### Design intern (September 2018 -- March 2019)

+Same activities as listed in the "Designer" occupation, adding the creation of the company's landing page.

 #### Designer (September 2017 -- August 2018)

-Product 3D modeling with Fusion 360, landing page creation and visual identity study.
+Actuation in an assistive technology startup, being the 3rd place in the brazilian finals of the Microsoft Imagine Cup 2017, as a one of the designers of VibSense, device that has the purpose of help visually impaired people to have autonomy through the detection of suspended obstacles through a ultrasound sensor, something that the white cane can't detect.
+Also, contributed to the creation of a visual identity for the brand.

 #### Partner (September 2017 -- June 2018)

-Participation in management decisions.
+Company partner, having participation in management decisions during the length of the contract.

 ### Group of Computer Networks, Software Engineering and Telecommunications (GREaT)